Burwood/containers101/containers_lab/azure/task_8_win.md

 Let’s use an off the shelf Cloud Storage application and attach a volume to it.

 1. First lets open a port for our new app.
-Execute the command: **`az vm open-port --resource-group docker-machine --name $machineName --port 9000`**
+Execute the command: **`az vm open-port --resource-group docker-machine --name $machineName --port 9000 --priority 902`**
 1. Now, run the following commands:   **`docker pull minio/minio; docker run -it -p 9000:9000 minio/minio server /data`**
 2. Open your browser to `http://<IP_ADDRESS>:9000` and enter the AccessKey